mkausas/CS-490/MovieViewer/README.md

 - [X] Percentage ratings with color changes
 - [X] Displays lang
 - [X] Allows for viewing of tableview and collection view modes
+- [X] Using custom Segmented controller to switch between poster and table view
+- [X] Put search bar into navigation bar

 ## Video Walkthrough